 - Select the interpreter for raspberry Pi Pico

-Copy all the below codes and then save all of the 3 codes in Raspberry Pi Pico Board.
+Copy all the below codes and then save all of the codes on Raspberry Pi Pico Board.

 - Click on the ‘save’ icon to save the program.